windhamdavid/til/lists/next.md

-# Up Next
+# Next

-22.07 - An easier way to bookmark things I'd like to watch, read, or listen to.

-I wrote a post on it @ [https://davidawindham.com/now-streaming/](https://davidawindham.com/now-streaming/)
+( 22/07/06 ) I added this page so that I could set reminders of shows, films, podcasts, games, and books I'd like to give me attention to because I'm often trying to remember what it was I wanted to watch on TV.
+I wrote a post about it @ [https://davidawindham.com/now-streaming/](https://davidawindham.com/now-streaming/)

 ---
 ### Video